-India’s Scheme to Promote Manufacturing of Sintered Rare Earth Permanent Magnets (REPM) has now moved from “policy intent” to an executable, Gazette-notified framework.
-The Ministry of Heavy Industries has notified the scheme on 15 December 2025 with a budgetary outlay of ₹7,280 crore and a target of creating 6,000 MTPA of integrated sintered NdFeB magnet manufacturing capacity through five beneficiaries selected via competitive bidding.
+India’s Scheme to Promote Manufacturing of Sintered Rare Earth Permanent Magnets (REPM) has now moved from policy announcement to notified framework.
+The scheme was notified on 15 December 2025 with a budgetary outlay of ₹7,280 crore to support 6,000 MTPA of integrated sintered NdFeB magnet manufacturing capacity through five beneficiaries.
+Subsequently, the Ministry of Heavy Industries issued the detailed RFP on 20 March 2026.
+This article focuses on the scheme architecture and investment implications; for bid mechanics and RFP requirements, see our detailed RFP update here.

 In Union Budget 2026 – 27, the policy direction has been reinforced through the announcement of Dedicated Rare Earth Corridors in Odisha, Kerala, Andhra Pradesh, and Tamil Nadu to promote mining, processing, research, and manufacturing.